rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 By not moving and by being at rest, a Yogi solves the first piece of our puzzle: muscles are big consumers of energy and oxygen in the body.

 Our muscles play a big role in all the energy we consume while awake.
-They use oxygen coming from our breathing to create energy.
+Muscles use oxygen coming from our breathing to create energy.

 We instinctively know this relationship between muscle activity and breathing.
 If we try to sprint or run,  we will naturally increase our breathing frequency.
 We have to "catch our breath".

 In fact, our muscles devour oxygen when active: to move, stand, run, swim, etc. From the moment we wake up to the moment we fall asleep, muscles are active and helping with gravity.

-Keeping in mind this important correlation of muscles, breath and energy consumption.

 **In lotus position a Yogi meditates.**